BLOCK 10 | On this day, 17 May 1853, Dr. James Bridgeham Motherwell, lodged a Building Application for his House at 90 Collins Street east.

 Owner: Dr. James B Motherwell

 Dr. Motherwell was leasing a brick house of 4 Rooms with a Surgery, Servant’s Room, Kitchen and Stable at 103 Collins Street east [ next to the site of his new house ] from Mrs. Hobson when he lodged an application to build his own Surgery and House at 107 Collins Street east [ after 1888 the Street number changed to 90 Collins Street ].

-His new House was a large brick house with 10 Rooms, a Kitchen, a Coach House and Stable.
+His new house was a large brick house with 10 Rooms, a Kitchen, a Coach House and Stable.
 It was later enlarged to include 12 rooms.
-Dr. Motherwell lived and practised on site for nearly 32 Years.
+Dr. Motherwell lived and practiced on-site for nearly 32 Years.
 He died here in April 1886.

-Dr. James Bridgeham Motherwell, an M.D. of Glasgow and a Licentiate of the Royal College of Surgeons of Ireland, was born in the county of Sligo Ireland, and immigrated to Australia.
-He practised for some time in Tasmania where he held an official position as medical officer at the convict settlement of Port Arthur.
+Dr. James Bridgeham Motherwell, an M.D. of Glasgow and a Licentiate of the Royal College of Surgeons of Ireland, was born in the county of Sligo Ireland and immigrated to Australia.
+He practiced for some time in Tasmania where he held an official position as a medical officer at the convict settlement of Port Arthur.
 He subsequently came to Victoria in 1849 and commenced practice in Melbourne where for many years he maintained a leading position in the medical profession.